How the 'A' Stole Christmas

 "How the 'A' Stole Christmas" is the thirteenth episode of the fifth season and 108th episode overall of the mystery drama television series Pretty Little Liars, which aired on December 9, 2014, on the cable network ABC Family.
 The episode was the series' first Christmas special and aired as part of the programming block 25 Days of Christmas.
 It was directed by I. Marlene King and co-written by King and Kyle Bown.

 "How the 'A' Stole Christmas" yielded 2.09 million viewers, making it the Holiday special with the lowest viewership of the series.
-The episode received positive, with Parrish's performance as "Ghost Mona" receiving widespread acclaim; further praise was directed toward its themes of grief, nostalgia, and memory, as well as its blend of camp and horror.
+The episode received positive reviews, with Janel Parrish's performance as "Ghost Mona" receiving widespread acclaim; further praise was directed toward its themes of grief, nostalgia, and memory, as well as its blend of camp and horror.

 Plot

 As Spencer (Troian Bellisario), Aria (Lucy Hale), Hanna (Ashley Benson), Emily (Shay Mitchell) do Christmas shopping, they receive a snow globe from "A", saying "A takes a holiday, you should too."
 They then receive a letter and a map showing the inside of Ali's house, given to them by Mona.

 Alison (Sasha Pieterse) is at home sleeping when she is visited by the ghosts of her mother (Andrea Parker) and Mona (Janel Parrish) in her dreams.
 Mona shows Alison a flashback of a young Alison finding two Christmas presents hidden in their piano.
 The present is two yellow dresses but Jessica makes her swear that she only found one.